merelee/merry-ffxiv-tool/README.md

 https://na.finalfantasyxiv.com/lodestone/character/

-Then, once at your character profile.
-Copy the numbers at the end of the URL.
+Once at your character profile, copy the numbers at the end of the URL.
 For example, if my URL were:

 https://na.finalfantasyxiv.com/lodestone/character/2650420/